 If you’re looking for a Liverpool wedding photographer, I would highly recommend Wes Simpson Weddings to photograph your day, he is first class at what he does.
 He captures the “in-between moments,” and the bit’s that you miss throughout the day as it goes so fast.
 He’s a real storyteller.

 Wes was the first person we booked on the wedding list, even before we had the venue.
 I had seen his work and I loved his portfolio and ability to capture the emotion of the day.
 I knew we would be a great fit.

 One of my favourite pictures from the day is of Sam and I as were about to walk out of the church, so happy and so excited for the rest of the day and our lives together.

 My advice for future couples reading this would be to simply enjoy the day because it flashes by so quickly.
-Take time out together away from the guests to enjoy the moment with each other, and relax.
+Take time out together away from the guests to enjoy the moments with each other… and to relax!